-Objective 3: Promoting urban regeneration
+Objective 3: Urban regeneration

 Urban regeneration is an important contributor to achieving Lisbon goals.
 Regional competitiveness cannot be achieved simply by single-minded investment in the high-growth areas of a region, but in ensuring that all parts of the region can contribute to economic growth and minimising regional disparities.
 As seen in the socio-economic analysis, for some urban communities within the region, there are severe constraints on the capacity of these communities to take full advantage of their economic assets, leading to a debilitating systemic cycle of community decline and economic deprivation.
 As the economic problems faced by these areas are made up of different problems, there is a need for coordinated, targeted policies, driven locally within a national framework of commitment to addressing regeneration - a point reinforced in the strategies described in Chapter 3.

 These problems are concentrated in particular urban areas, where the combination of economic and social deprivation can undermine the wider ability of the region to contribute to Lisbon Agenda goals.
 Consequently, this Objective will focus on supporting sustainable urban development with a view to improving the contribution of disadvantaged urban areas to wider regional growth.
 Despite sustained employment growth and historically high employment rates, a small number of Local Authority areas still have significant concentrations of deprivation.
 There needs to be a significant investment in creating sustainable urban regeneration in the poorest communities within these localities.
-Investment needs to cover a range of areas that are not the proper area of Structural Funds activity.
+This cannot be done by Structural Funds alone, but in parallel with domestic sources of funding.